AztecProtocol/engineering-designs/in-progress/8131-forced-inclusion.md

   return self.forced_inclusion_tip != before

+@view
 def force_until(epoch: uint256, tx_count: uint256) -> uint256:
   '''
-  Given the number of transactions in the blocks of the epoch, return index we should have progressed to in the forced inclusion queue
+  Given the total number of transactions in the blocks of the epoch, return the index we should have progressed to in the forced inclusion queue

+  I think this one maybe still have some issues with inclusion.
+Think we have to do the "progress" check.
+  Which could get really strange with the epoch.
   '''
   if tx_count == 0:
     return self.forced_inclusion_tip